Alaa-1989/log-analysis-project/README.md

    If you need to bring the virtual machine back online (with `vagrant up`), do so now.
 Then log into it with `vagrant ssh`.

 ### Newsdata database file
    You will need to unzip file newsdata after downloading it.
-The file inside is called newsdata.sql , Put this file into the vagrant directory, which is shared with your virtual machine.
+The file inside is called **newsdata.sql** , Put this file into the vagrant directory, which is shared with your virtual machine.

-   To build the reporting tool, you'll need to load the site's data into your local database.
+- To build the reporting tool, you'll need to load the site's data into your local database.

-   To load the data, `cd` into the `vagrant` directory and use the command.
+- To load the data, `cd` into the `vagrant` directory and use the command.

      `psql -d news -f newsdata.sql`

-#### Here's what this command does:
+##### Here's what this command does:
 - `psql` — the PostgreSQL command line program
 - `-d`  news — connect to the database named news which has been set up for you
 - `-f` newsdata.sql — run the SQL statements in the file newsdata.sql

 Running this command will connect to your installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.

 ### psycopg2
    In your python code you need to import psycopg2 library and you need to install the package from the terminal/git bash if you have not yet:

+![rsz_screenshot_psycopg2](https://user-images.githubusercontent.com/42184553/48574425-327bce80-e920-11e8-9717-bd736af2290f.png)
+> **This from my git bash after run the command to install psycopg2**

 ###### Run this code in your terminal

      `pip3 install psycopg2`

-![rsz_screenshot_psycopg2](https://user-images.githubusercontent.com/42184553/48574425-327bce80-e920-11e8-9717-bd736af2290f.png)
-> **This from my git bash after run the command to install psycopg2**

 ### pycodestyle-2.4.0
-  _*Python	code:_  The code conforms to the PEP8 style recommendations.
+  _Python	code:_  The code in this project conforms to the PEP8 style recommendations.
-   You can install the pycodestyle tool to test this, with `pip install pycodestyle` or `pip3 install pycodestyle` (Python 3).

    Use	a	style	standard	to	test	your	python	code	quality	like	**“pycodestyle”**.
    Your	code	should	pass	the	style	standard	with	0	errors.

+   You can install the _pycodestyle_ tool to test this.

+![rsz_screenshot_pycodestyle](https://user-images.githubusercontent.com/42184553/48574401-2132c200-e920-11e8-8455-5ac79bd2090d.png)
+> **This picture from  my git bash after run the command for PEP8 style to installed it**

 ###### Run this code in your terminal

+If your edition (python3)

      `pip3 install pycodestyle `

-![rsz_screenshot_pycodestyle](https://user-images.githubusercontent.com/42184553/48574401-2132c200-e920-11e8-8455-5ac79bd2090d.png)
-> **This picture from  my git bash after run the command for PEP8 style to installed it**
+or

+     `pip install pycodestyle`

 ## Notes
-you will find a comments in the code file  after this char ` # ` described each command uses.
+you will find a comments in the code file described each command uses.

 ## Author